themaire/ecf_bancash_back_deployment/README.md

 ```

 # Screenshots
-The deployment is well present and seen in the console.
+Just after "terraform apply" command is done, the deployment is well present and seen in the console.
 In the status, the two pods wanted are "ready".
 ![ScreenShot](img/console_deployment.png.png)